Kenneth T. Williams

 Kenneth T. Williams (born 1965) is a Cree playwright.
-He is from the Gordon First Nation, Saskatchewan in what is known as Treaty 4 territory.
+He is from the George Gordon First Nation, Saskatchewan in Treaty 4 territory.
+Since 2017, Williams has been an Assistant Professor in the Department of Drama at the University of Alberta.

+Early life and education

+Kenneth T. Williams was born in 1965 in Saskatchewan.
+At age 12, he and his family moved from the George Gordon Reserve to Edmonton.
 However, from the age of 12 through his early adulthood he lived off-reserve in Edmonton.

-Williams completed a B. A. and then became the first Indigenous person to earn an M.F.A. in playwriting from the University of Alberta in 1992.
-Since 2017, Williams has been an Assistant Professor in the Department of Drama at the University of Alberta.
+Williams completed a B.A. and then became the first Indigenous person to earn an M.F.A. in playwriting from the University of Alberta in 1992.

 Career

 Williams jokes he had the worst career path in Canadian theatre.
 He worked as an encyclopedia salesman on reserve, a bartender, a drummer and joined the Reservists.
 Then, for 15 years, Williams dabbled in journalism, writing art and literature reviews for journals.
 Williams wrote a half-dozen plays before finally getting one produced: Thunderstick in 2001.
 The play was panned by the Globe and Mail when it premiered in Toronto, earning a half star rating.
 In Western Canada, the play fared better especially among native audiences.
 The play continued to tour for 10 years playing in every major city across Canada.
 In 2013 Thunderstick went on a four-city tour in Western Canada, and featured Lorne Cardinal of Corner Gas fame and Craig Lauzon of Air Farce who traded off roles in the two hander on alternate nights.

 In 2006, Willams devoted himself full time to playwriting.
 The jump worked for him and since then his plays Café Daughter, Gordon Winter, Thunderstick, Bannock Republic, Suicide Notes, and Three Little Birds have been produced across Canada, including at Canada's National Arts Centre.